Our recruitment team is actively seeking students and professionals interested in space related fields that identify with our vision.

 The Communications (COMMS) subsystem is responsible to reliably transfer the largest possible volume of scientific and diagnostic data between the satellite and the Earth, by developing the necessary On-Board and Ground Station hardware and software.
 COMMS is also in charge of performing system-level electromagnetic analyses on AcubeSAT.
 In that context, our members are occupied with

 The Systems Engineering subteam is tasked with ensuring the correct and reliable functionality of the spacecraft and the system level design coordination of all subsystems, while also ensuring compliance with a wide array of standards.
-Considering that AcubeSAT is about to enter the Manufacturing, Assembly, Integration and Verification (MAIV) phase, the team is seeking an individual to assist in these activities.
+Considering that AcubeSAT is in the Manufacturing, Assembly, Integration and Verification (MAIV) phase, the team is seeking an individual to assist in these activities.